On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting

 \section{Fixed-Parameter Tractability}

-In the previous sections, we have obtained many intractability results and a few polynomial-time solvability results in some special cases.
-This section aims to explore fixed-parameter tractable algorithms with respect to three natural parameters: the number of candidates~$m$, the number of voters~$n$, and the number of distinguished candidates~$|J|$.
-As $|J|\leq m$ in each problem instance studied in this paper, any {\fpt}-algorithm with respect to~$|J|$ carries over to~$m$ directly.
-These three parameters are relevant to many real-world applications and have received extensive study~\cite{DBLP:journals/jair/ChenFNT17,DBLP:conf/aldt/BredereckFNST15,DBLP:conf/ecai/Yang14,DBLP:conf/atal/ZhouYG19,DBLP:journals/jcss/BachmeierBGHKPS19}.
+In the preceding sections, we have obtained many intractability results and a few polynomial-time solvability results in several special cases.
+This section is dedicated to exploring {\fpt}-algorithms concerning three natural parameters: the number of candidates~$m$, the number of voters~$n$, and the number of distinguished candidates~$|J|$.
+As $|J|\leq m$, any {\fpt}-algorithm with respect to~$|J|$ naturally extends to~$m$.